Kid-friendly Museums and Attractions

 tulsabotanic.org

-Tulsa Botanic Garden, located just a few minutes northwest of downtown Tulsa, features a delightful Children’s Garden (complete with tree fort!), a paved walking trail, and the art deco-inspired Tandy Floral Terrace Gardens.
-Check out their calendar for a list of upcoming events.
+Tulsa Botanic Garden features a delightful Children’s Garden (complete with tree fort!), a paved walking trail, the art deco-inspired Tandy Floral Terrace Gardens and more.

 Located in the beautiful Travis Mansion, the Tulsa Historical Society & Museum offers and excellent way to explore Tulsa’s past.
 Permanent exhibitions include one on the 1921 Tulsa Race Massacre, the history of the Travis Mansion and ChronoTulsa: Timeline of Tulsa History.